 The health industry is a key driver for growth and has the capacity to provide health technologies to the benefit of patients and providers of healthcare services.
 The relevant value chains involve a broad variety of key players from supply, demand and regulatory sides.
 In addition, the path of innovation in health is long and complex.
 The development of novel health technologies is generally associated with uncertainties and market barriers due to expensive and risky development (e.g., high attrition rate in pharmaceutical development), high quality and security requirements (e.g., clinical performance, safety, data privacy and cybersecurity) and market specificities (e.g., strong regulation, pricing and reimbursement issues).
 In addition, the growing concern about environmental issues is putting more pressure on this industry.
 Therefore, there is a need for Research and Innovation integrating various stakeholders to facilitate market access of innovative health technologies (medical technologies, pharmaceuticals, biotechnologies, digital health technologies).

-In line with the European Commission's political guidelines for 2024-2029, and building on the recommendations of the reports by Mario Draghi and Enrico Letta, as well as the EU's Life Science Strategy, this destination will support research and innovation to enhance the competitiveness of the European health industry, thereby reinforcing EU autonomy, consolidating its Single Market, and empowering Europe to effectively address the burden of both communicable and non-communicable diseasesIn this work programme part, Destination “Maintaining an innovative, sustainable and competitive EU health industry” focuses on collaborative efforts to advance cell-free protein synthesis platforms, ready-to-use point-of-care diagnostics, and regulatory science to support translational development of patient-centred health technologies.
+In line with the European Commission's political guidelines for 2024-2029, and building on the recommendations of the reports by Mario Draghii and Enrico Letta, as well as the EU's Life Science Strategy, this destination will support research and innovation to enhance the competitiveness of the European health industry, thereby reinforcing EU autonomy, consolidating its Single Market, and empowering Europe to effectively address the burden of both communicable and non-communicable diseases.
+In this work programme part, Destination “Maintaining an innovative, sustainable and competitive EU health industry” focuses on collaborative efforts to advance cell-free protein synthesis platforms, ready-to-use point-of-care diagnostics, and regulatory science to support translational development of patient-centred health technologies.
 The results will support the EU Industrial Policy, with a focus on strengthening the resilience of the single market, addressing the EU’s strategic dependencies, gaining technological sovereignty and accelerating the green and digital transitions.
-The results will further strengthen the single market, by providing evidence and guidelines for stakeholders and regulators to ensure take-up of innovations, supporting environmental, fiscal and socio-economic sustainability while fostering healthcare access and reducing health inequities.
+The results will further strengthen the single market, by providing evidence and guidelines for stakeholders and regulators to ensure adoption of innovations, supporting environmental, fiscal and socio-economic sustainability and at the same time fostering healthcare access and reducing health inequities.
 The results will also support the implementation of the relevant Regulations like those on Medical Devices (MDR) and In Vitro Medical Devices (IVDR) as well as the general uptake of innovative health technologies by health systems, with a special view to aspects related to ensuring industry competitiveness, fostering innovation and sustainability, while maintaining the high level of quality, safety and efficacy of these health technologies.

 In view of increasing the impact of EU investments under Horizon Europe, the European Commission welcomes and supports cooperation between EU-funded projects to enable cross-fertilisation and other synergies.
 This could range from networking to joint activities such as the participation in joint workshops, the exchange of knowledge, development and adoption of best practices, or joint communication activities.
 All topics are open to international collaboration to address global environment and health challenges.